vanibansal175/Robotic-Arm/README.md

-# RoboControl – Robotic Arm Control System
+# RoboControl – robotic arm control system

-RoboControl is a full-stack robotic arm control system that allows you to control servo motors in real-time using a web interface, a FastAPI backend, and an ESP32 microcontroller.
+RoboControl is a full-stack robotic arm control system that allows real time control of a robotic arm using a web interface(that i build), FastAPI backend and ESP32 microcontroller.

+# My Objective to build it ?

+the main idea behind this project was to understand how software and hardware communicate together in an actual robotics system. instead of only making the robotic arm mechanically, i also wanted to build the complete control architecture behind it.

 ---

-## Overview

-This project connects all layers of a robotic system:
+# overview

+So lets see how i connected different system together ?

+- frontend for controlling the arm
+- backend for handling requests
+- ESP32 for communicating with hardware
+- servo motors for physical movement

+the whole system works on wi-fi communication which makes it completely wireless and easy to handle.

 ---

-You can:
+# what this project can do ?

-- Control joints using sliders
+- control robotic joints using sliders (Frontend)
-- Send commands over WiFi
+- send movement commands through WiFi (Common wi-fi)
-- View real-time logs
+- monitor live logs and activity (FastApi Backend)
-- Operate a physical robotic arm
+- move actual physical robotic arm in real time

+One thing that i make sure is that i make the project modular which helps in development of the model easy in future.
 ---

-## Tech Stack
+# tech stack

+### frontend
+- Next.js
-- Frontend: Next.js, Tailwind CSS
+- Tailwind CSS

+### backend
-- Backend: FastAPI (Python)
+- FastAPI (Python)

+### hardware
+- ESP32 Development Board
-- Hardware: ESP32, Servo Motors
+- Servo Motors
-- 3D Visualization: React Three Fiber (optional)

 ---

-## Frontend Setup

-### 1. Navigate to frontend directory
+# frontend setup

 ```bash
 cd frontend
 npm install